chunyuan-w/tutorials/prototype_source/max_autotune_CPU_with_gemm_template_tutorial.rst

 We could check the generated output code by setting ``export TORCH_LOGS="+output_code"``.
-When CPP template is selected, we won't have ``torch.ops.mkldnn._linear_pointwise.default`` (for bfloat16) or ``torch.ops.mkl._mkl_linear.default`` (for float32) in the generated code anymore, instead, we'll find kernel based on CPP GEMM template ``cpp_fused__to_copy_relu_1`` (only part of the code is demonstrated below for simplicity) with the epilogue ReLU fused inside the CPP GEMM template kernel.
+When CPP template is selected, we won't have ``torch.ops.mkldnn._linear_pointwise.default`` (for bfloat16) or ``torch.ops.mkl._mkl_linear.default`` (for float32) in the generated code anymore, instead, we'll find kernel based on CPP GEMM template ``cpp_fused__to_copy_relu_1`` (only part of the code is demonstrated below for simplicity) with the bias and relu epilogues fused inside the CPP GEMM template kernel.

 .. code:: python